 Slow Petition Adjudication

-Ever since the demand for EB-5 visas surged in the 2010s, foreign investors—particularly Chinese foreign nationals—have grown especially frustrated at the delayed processing times caused by country-based limits on EB-5 visa allocation.
-These delays cause many EB-5 applicants to withdraw their EB5 investment and choose to immigrate elsewhere.
+Ever since the demand for EB-5 visas surged in 2008, investors—particularly Chinese foreign nationals—have grown especially frustrated at the delayed processing times caused by country-based limits on EB-5 visa allocation.

 Inefficient Data Collection

-Another administrative challenge that USCIS faces is its collection and storage of application data.
-Thus far, USCIS relies heavily on paper documents as opposed to digital databases, making it much harder for it to evaluate data and detect fraud or security concerns.
+Another administrative challenge that USCIS faces is its historically inefficient collection and storage of application data.
 USCIS has also failed to request sufficient information from EB-5 investment applicants.
-This mistake creates a lack of information and makes it more difficult to detect irregularities.
-Even though USCIS has made many efforts to address these issues, there is still much room for improvement.
+This creates a lack of information and makes it more difficult to detect irregularities.

 Historically, USCIS has not been rigorous enough with EB-5 site visits, thereby opening the window for fraud.
 After the agency expanded its in-person site visits in 2017, the results were not surprising—more than 30% of the EB-5 projects were not operating as expected.
 Many had gone out of business or were deserted.